Facility’s CEO resigns after vegetative patient gives birth

-PHOENIX — The revelation that a Phoenix woman in a vegetative state recently gave birth has prompted the CEO of a private health care facility to resign, putting a spotlight on the safety of long-term care settings for patients who are severely disabled or incapacitated.
+PHOENIX — Police served a search warrant Tuesday to get DNA from all male employees at a long-term care facility in Phoenix where a patient who had been in a vegetative state for years gave birth, triggering reviews by state agencies and putting a spotlight on safety concerns for patients who are severely disabled or incapacitated.

-Hacienda HealthCare CEO Bill Timmons stepped down Monday, spokesman David Leibowitz said.
-The decision was unanimously accepted by the provider’s board of directors.

 In a statement, board member Gary Orman said the facility “will accept nothing less than a full accounting of this absolutely horrifying situation.”